molcikas/photon/README.md

 # Photon [![Build Status](https://travis-ci.org/molcikas/photon.svg?branch=master)](https://travis-ci.org/molcikas/photon)
 A micro ORM that gives developers the ability to write complex SELECT statements when performance is critical while also shielding them from having to hand-write routine CRUD SQL.

 Traditional ORMs are complex and cryptic.
 They are often orders of magnitude slower than lower-level frameworks like JDBC.
 Since they hide the SQL they are executing, diagnosing and troubleshooting issues requires deep knowledge about how the ORM works.
 They usually require the object-to-table mapping to be specified in XML or using annotations.
 XML is error prone and difficult to maintain.
-Annotations clutter domain entities with persistence logic and require the entities to be modeled after the database tables rather than the business domain.
+Annotations clutter domain entities with persistence details and require the entities to be modeled after the database tables rather than the business domain.

 Micro ORMs give developers greater control of the SQL but can be cumbersome to use, especially when loading and saving clusters of entities ("[aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html)" in DDD terms).

 The goal of Photon is to capture the best of both worlds by giving developers control over the SQL executed while still providing an easy way to do routine CRUD operations on aggregates.
 It allows entities to remain free from the details of how they are persisted.

-Photon does not require you to learn a custom query language or a custom set of query functions.
-Photon automatically does the selects, inserts, updates, and deletes for your aggregates based on how you define the aggregates.
-For choosing which rows/aggregates to select, or when selecting custom read models, you write plain SQL `SELECT` statements.
+Photon does not require you to learn a custom query language or a complex set of query functions, but you do need to to know SQL, especially `SELECT` statements.

 ## Getting Started